sswam/allemande/doc/nsfw/intro.md

 Remember: AIs aren't perfect - feel free to retry if a response seems unusual!

-## What next?

-- Click the **Help** tab, and ask some questions about the app.
-- Ask Yenta to introduce you to some different characters.

 ## Become a Patron!

-Free-tier users have access to all models and features...
+Free-tier users have access to all models and features, with generous limits.

-But [we do need your help](https://www.patreon.com/allychat), if you can.
-Subscriptions start at a mere $5 / month.
+[We do appreciate your support](https://www.patreon.com/allychat), if you can.
+Subscriptions start at $5 / month.
 You can also join as a free member.

 Subscribers enjoy perks including:

 - Your name and links in the credits!
 - Up to 100× higher usage allowance
 - Access to members-only chat rooms
-- Priority support (down to 1hr response time)
+- Priority support
 - Early access to alpha/beta features
+- We work on custom AI characters and agents for you
-- We add AI models for you
+- We add AI models or LoRAs for you each month
-- We implement new features for you
+- We implement new features and train custom LoRAs for you

-- Custom LoRA models and AI characters
+## What next?

+- Click the **Help** tab, and ask some questions about the app.
+- Ask Yenta to introduce you to some different characters.